Keyboard shortcuts

 2. Open http://localhost:8080 in your browser (or the custom port you’ve configured)

-3. Navigate to the Monitor page
+3. Navigate to the Roots page to add directories to monitor

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
 Scans on different roots can run independently.